Roosevelt Hotel (Manhattan): Upper-story amenity spaces

 The second floor covered 37000 ft2 and was surrounded by the trusses above the first story.
 It contained several small dining rooms and hotel offices.
 The dining rooms were placed along both Madison Avenue and 46th Street, while the executive offices and accounting department faced Madison Avenue.
 There was also a linen room, a fan room, and maids' dormitories on the second floor.
 At the center of the second floor was a Turkish bath.
 The maids' dormitories were connected to the housekeeper's and assistant housekeeper's offices via a passageway under the Turkish bath.

 Connecting with the Turkish bath were 50 guest booths, which were furnished as dressing rooms and were rented at a discount compared to the guestrooms.
-The booths were intended for guests who only wanted to stay for a few hours, and they also provided temporary guest accommodations when no guestrooms were available.
+The booths were intended for guests who wanted to stay for only a few hours, and they also provided temporary guest accommodations when no guestrooms were available.
 Half of the booths contained cots.
 On the far eastern end of the second floor, a balcony overlooked the ballroom on three sides.

 The guestrooms started on the third story, although part of this story contained a roof garden and ventilation fans for the upper stories.
-The third floor also contained a health clinic, which consisted of separate waiting rooms for guests and servants, as well as restrooms, treatment rooms, and suites for doctors.
+The third floor also contained a health clinic, which consisted of separate waiting rooms for guests and servants, as well as restrooms, treatment rooms, and suites for the hotel's in-house doctors.
 Above the 16th-story setback at the southeast corner of the building was a children's nursery, which contained a play area known as the Teddy Bear Cave.
 During sunny days, children were allowed to play on the adjacent rooftop.
 This made the Roosevelt among the first hotels in New York City with a health club and childcare center.

 The 19th floor covered 14000 ft2.
 It contained the hotel's paint, carpentry, print locksmith's, and electricians' departments, as well as dormitories for female staff.
 There was also a "guest valet room", where guests could iron and dry-clean their clothes.
 Above the 19th story was storage space for furniture, as well as a water tank with a capacity of 35000 gal.
 The rooftop also contained a dog kennel, the first such facility at any hotel in New York City.
-In 2008, the Mad46 bar opened on the hotel's roof, with its own entrance from the street.
+In 2008, the Mad46 bar opened on the hotel's 19th floor, with its own entrance from the street.